 For example, if you’re a fan of the classics, you may wish to know the best wood for decks.
 Check out our deck materials comparison for the inside scoop.
-As a building materials supplier, we believe the best customers are the most informed.
+As a building materials supplier, we know that the best customers are the most informed.

 Check out our list of most sought-after decking products below:

-Composite decking is considered one of the most durable decking materials by experts in our industry.
-Composite decking boards are made from plastic products and wood fibers (typically from sawdust or wood chips) that make them able to resist insects, warping, and rotting.
+Many experts consider composite to be one of the most durable decking materials.
+Composite decking boards are made from plastic products and wood fibers.
+These wood fibers usually come from sawdust or wood chips.
+This makes them able to resist insects, warping, and rotting.

 Composite decking is able to last for decades because it’s partially made of durable synthetic material.
 This decking material is able to resist severe weather, scratches, stains, insects, rot, and warping.

 Most contractors will recommend redwood, cedar, and pressure-treated wood of various species for your backyard deck.
-As a building materials supplier, we try to steer our customers toward the so they’ll be able to enjoy their new outdoor living space for years to come.
+As a building materials supplier, we try to steer our customers toward the best wood for decks so they’ll be able to enjoy their new outdoor living space for years to come.